francesmx/CV/README.md

 "Frances is an **incredibly friendly, talented and conscientious** person to work with.
 Always happy to take time and listen, she is **enthusiastic, has great attention to detail, without losing sight of the big picture, and works damned hard**, too. "
 Rob Mansfield, Digital Content Editor at Time Inc UK.

 "She has played a **fundamental role in promoting and implementing Agile working practices** across our Central Development function.
-This has lead to increased productivity, output and overall levels of satisfaction."
+This has lead to **increased productivity, output and overall levels of satisfaction**."
 Tara Hamilton-Whitaker, Director of Programmes at Time Inc UK.

 **"Anyone who meets her and doesn't make her an instant offer is making one of the biggest mistakes possible for their company."**